Including a consent question

 Test the survey

 - In the Online Designer, click Preview.
-The preview opens a new browser window and displays your survey as it would appear in a web browser immediately after it has been published.
+The preview opens a new browser window displaying the questionnaire as it would look if it after it has been published.
 Use this previewed survey to test that your consent question behaves accordingly

 - In the published version it will look like this.

-- Check that the consent question appears on a page by itself and must be answered before the participant can complete the rest of the survey.
+- Check that the consent question appears on a page by itself.
+The respondent must answer the question before they can complete the rest of the survey.

 Keep a record of consent